 Optimize Your Internet Browser

 It is more than likely that you rely on the internet for your work.
 If so, a lackluster browser performance can be a significant hindrance to overall productivity.

 Safari is the default macOS internet browser, but it does not mean that you need to use it.
 If anything, switching to a different browser may prove to be a better decision.

 Besides Safari, there are popular internet browsers like Chrome and Firefox.
 Vivaldi and Edge are not as popular, but they still do their job.
 If you notice that your browser slows down, clearing the cache should be the first thing to do.
 As a rule of thumb, you should clear the browser cache at least once a month.

 Another reason behind a slow browser performance could be an overabundance of extensions.
 Some people add more extensions than they need without realizing what they do to the browser’s performance.

 The last bit of advice to avoid lackluster internet browser speed is to limit browser tabs.
 Unless you need a tab, close it.
 Even an idle browser tab consumes computer resources and slows it down.
-Firefox users can now even enjoy the WhiteSur theme used in Safari in the Firefox browser.

 Create Data Backups